Formula

 Sit with the ideas.

 A PE fund invests $500M of equity in a deal.
-After 4 years, the fund receives $200M via a dividend recapitalization and then sells the company for $1.1B in equity value at exit.
+At the end of year 2 the fund receives $200M via a dividend recapitalization, and at the end of year 4 it sells the company for $1.1B in equity value.
 What are the gross MOIC and approximate IRR?

 Why: